Richard J. Mark

 President - Ameren Illinois

-Prior to joining Ameren, Mark spent six years as president and chief executive officer of St. Mary’s Hospital in East St. Louis and five years as chief operating officer.
-Mark also served 10 years as chairman of the East St. Louis District 189 Financial Oversight Panel.
+Prior to joining Ameren, Richard served six years as president and chief executive officer of St. Mary’s Hospital in East St. Louis and five years as chief operating officer.
+He also led the East St. Louis District 189 Financial Oversight Panel.